 When we first begin Zen practice, we may feel that zazen is a private activity, something that we do only for our self.
 So when we reflect on how our sitting is going, we may think “My foot hurts,” “My mind wanders,” “I get sleepy,” “My back hurts.”
 Our emphasis is on our self because we are concerned about our own physical and mental comfort.
 But we misunderstand practice if we view it as a personal activity, if we think of it as something that we do only when it is convenient or only when we feel comfortable or only when we are in a certain mood.
 Zazen is not reserved for some optímum moment in our day when we feel “just right.”
 In other words, zazen is not like some commodity that we keep on a shelf for our own personal use.
 The same thing is true about our life.

 Our practice enables us to discover that our life is a gift to share, not a commodity to keep for our self.
 And we also discover that we have to let the gift flow, to let it pass on.
-This is the feeling we have when we practice.
-Zazen is how we continually pass on this gift and how we let it return.
+This is the feeling we have when we practice zazen, how we continually pass on the gift and how we let it return.
 Zen practice emphasizes continuation and return of the gift of life.

 When we sit down in zazen, we are not limited by our physical body.
 In zazen, we are Buddha’s body, the unlimited body.
 But the unlimited body can only appear when we have gift-giving mind, the mind of Buddha.
 We have Buddha’s unlimited body, Buddha’s mind, when we understand our inherent gift-giving nature.